benrudolph/ascend.report/index.md

 A first stage of our innovation process is to ensure that the need for that project actually exists.
 This was done in Costa Rica through discussions with focus groups and UNHCR staff.
 Through these methods we decided to focus on three areas that SMS could immediately impact.
 This helped us define the scope of the project and where we’d focus our efforts.
 We identified these areas:

-*	__Job opportunity alerts__ – one of the NGOs we were working with, [Association of International Consultants and Advisors](https://www.facebook.com/pages/ACAI/114321045280940?sk=timeline) or ACAI, has a job placement program.
-ACAI creates projects and livelihood activities for asylum seekers and refugees to facilitate integration into the community.
-Currently they were having difficulty notifying refugees of the new jobs that were available.
-SMS could easily provide a way to notify the relevant population, especially since ACAI already had a database of phone numbers.
+*	__Livelihood trainings__ – one of the NGOs we were working with, Association of International Consultants and Advisors or ACAI, offers an array of courses to refugees, including English classes and computer training.
+ACAI creates these projects and more for asylum seekers and refugees to facilitate integration into the community.
+Currently they were having difficulty notifying refugees of the new courses that were available and when they were starting.
+SMS could easily provide a way to inform the relevant people, especially since ACAI already had a database of phone numbers.
 *	__Participatory Assessments__ – in a few months time, UNHCR Costa Rica would be conducting Participatory Assessments, which are surveys that UNHCR gives to refugees to evaluate different aspects of the operation.
 We planned to use SMS as a way to notify and remind people to complete the assessment.
-*	__Microcredit Program__ – the last program we’d tackle was a Microcredit program established by an organization called [Aprode](http://www.corresponsaldepaz.org/news/es/2009/05/11/0004/costa-rica-microcreditos-para-refugiados-en-tiempos-de-crisis).
+*	__Microcredit Program__ – the last program we’d tackle was a Microcredit program established by an organization called [Aprode](https://www.facebook.com/profile.php?id=100005436465164&fref=ts).
 Aprode gives out small loans incrementally to refugees as well as other Costa Ricans to start businesses.
-Throughout the process though, it’s important for Aprode to maintain contact with the people they’ve lent money to in order to assess whether they would need more assistance or potentially need more money.
+Throughout the process though, it’s important for Aprode to maintain contact with the people they’ve lent money to in order to assess whether they would need more assistance.

 <p class="as-quote">
 A first stage of our innovation process is to ensure that the need for that project actually exists.